sygc-pets/sygc/README.md

 ## Program Interface

-- Please see [millionaire.cpp](exec/millionaire.cpp) for a minimal working example.
+- [millionaire.cpp](exec/millionaire.cpp) presents a minimal working example with the programming interface of SYGC.
 It is an implementation of the Yao's Millionaire's Problem through SYGC.
+The security model can be swicthed by changing the `SEC_SH` macro on [line 11](exec/millionaire.cpp#L11).
 To run the program,

     On Alice's terminal